SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 I have used both insurance policies in actual claims situations and can say from experience:

-SafetyWing is running for 90% during my travel days.
-I'm unsubscribed, work remotely, travel to 8-12 countries a year, and the monthly cancellation option plus the price are unbeatable.
-In Kenya, I had a nasty stomach bug that required three days in the hospital—SafetyWing billed the hospital directly; I only had to pay the $250 deductible.
-No upfront payment, no paperwork, nothing.
+SafetyWing covers 90% of my travel days.
+I'm unsubscribed, work remotely, travel to 8-12 countries per year, and the monthly cancellation option plus the price are unbeatable.
+In Kenya, I had a nasty stomach bug that required three days in the hospital—SafetyWing billed the hospital directly; I only had to pay my deductible.
+No upfront costs, no paperwork, nothing.

-If you are starting out and have never had long-term travel insurance abroad: Start with SafetyWing.
-The process takes 4 minutes, you're out monthly if it doesn't suit you, and 9 out of 10 travelers never need more than that.
+If you're new to long-term travel insurance and have never had it before: Start with SafetyWing.
+The process takes just 4 minutes, you can cancel monthly if it doesn't suit you, and 9 out of 10 travelers never need more than that.

 For 9 out of 10 travelers: SafetyWing